Friction Welding is a preferred joining method of multiple industrial manufacturers for a variety of compelling reasons:

 Friction Welding comes into the pictures when designers address the cost of those expensive materials.
 What if the resistant material is only needed at a specific point of exposure?
 Can the remainder of a shaft be made from carbon steel?
 If so, the expensive alloy can be joined with Friction Welding to create a composite part.

 Certain applications expose machine components to harsh conditions involving chemicals, acids, or fuels.
 Others handle food or pharmaceuticals.
 In all cases, cleanliness is crucial.
 Designers turn to stainless steel and other high-nickel alloys to address this exposure.
-Industry examples can be found in wash-down motor shafts, marine prop-shafts, and various pumps.
+Industry examples of welding dissimilar metals can be found in wash-down motor shafts, marine prop-shafts, and various pumps.